Generalized Standard Triples for Algebraic Linearizations of Matrix Polynomials: Introduction

-where the matrices $\P_k \in F^{n\times n}$ are square, and the \textsl{degree} of $\P(\lambda)$ is at most $\ell$.
-The upper bound $\ell$ on the degree is also called the \textsl{grade}.
-The notion of ``grade'' is useful even for the monomial basis, but it is especially useful if the basis is an interpolational basis or the Bernstein basis, when the degree of the polynomial may not be clear from the data.
+The notion of ``grade'' is useful even for the monomial basis, but it is especially useful if the basis is an interpolational basis or the Bernstein basis $\phi_k(z) = B^n_k(z) = \binom{n}{k}z^k(1-z)^{n-k}$, when the degree of the polynomial may not be clear from the data.